 - You must have a cellphone that can make voice calls and send/receive texts.
 If you are not sure if your cellphone can do both, check with your cellphone company (such as TELUS, Rogers, Bell).

-- Call from an area where T9-1-1 is available.
+- Call from an area where T9-1-1 and cell service is available.
 Visit this website for a full list of communities where the service is available: www.textwith911.ca

 - In an emergency, you must first dial 9-1-1 like any other caller to establish a voice connection – this is the only way a text session can start.
 Do not start texting until you get a text from the 9-1-1 operator.